What is the Best Island to Visit in Hawaiʻi?

 Kauaʻi

-That being said, if you’re a hiker, plan your trip to Kauaʻi.
-I can honestly say that, out of all the traveling I’ve done around the world, Kauaʻi trails stand alone in Hawaiʻi with some of the best hikes on the planet!
+To add to this, I recommend planning your trip to Kauaʻi if you love to hike!
+I can honestly say that out of all the traveling I’ve done around the world, Kauaʻi trails stand alone in Hawaiʻi with some of the best hikes on the planet!

-I recommend Kauaʻi for some of the best sunset hikes, numerous of the best backpacking trips, and the best waterfall hike across the islands!
+I recommend Kauaʻi for some of the best sunset hikes, a number of the best backpacking trips, and the best waterfall hike across all the islands!

-However, keep in mind that Kauaʻi is called the 'Garden Isle' for a good reason.
-It can rain a lot on Kauaʻi, especially during the wet winter season.
+That being said, it’s important to keep in mind that Kauaʻi is called the 'Garden Isle' for a good reason.
+It can rain a lot on Kauaʻi—especially during the wet winter season!

-Overall, there’s obviously so much more to Kauaʻi, including beautiful beaches and the stunning tours along the Nāpali Coast.
-But, if you haven’t been to Hawaiʻi before and you know you’re the outdoorsy type, I think the choice is obvious because Kauaʻi really is a hiker’s paradise!
+In summary, there’s obviously so much more to Kauaʻi, including beautiful beaches and the stunning boat and helicopter tours along the iconic Nāpali Coast, but, if you haven’t been to Hawaiʻi before and you know you’re the outdoorsy type, I think the choice is obvious because Kauaʻi truly is a hiker’s paradise!

 Read My Separate Post: Best Things to Do on Kauaʻi